BGBRWR/PowerShell-Settings/README.md

 ```
 choco install git.install -y
 ```
-<span style="color:red">some *make sure you close and reopen your conslole at this point since your windows enviroment variables have been altered.* text</span>
+### <span style="color:red"> make sure you close and reopen your conslole at this point since your windows enviroment variables have been altered. </span>

 #### Clone this repo and copy the files to:
 ```